 How to Set Up a Fund Management Company in Singapore

-Under the Securities and Futures Act (SFA), companies wishing to engage in the business of fund management in Singapore are either be a licensed fund management company (LFMC) holding a Capital Markets Services (CMS) licence in fund management, or a registered fund management company (RFMC) with the Monetary Authority of Singapore (MAS).
-The business of fund management means that the company’s activities involve making investment decisions regarding a pool of moneys or assets, on behalf of customers.
+Under the Securities and Futures Act (SFA), companies wishing to engage in the business of fund management in Singapore are either a licensed fund management company (LFMC) holding a Capital Markets Services (CMS) licence in fund management, or a registered fund management company (RFMC) with the Monetary Authority of Singapore (MAS).
+The business of fund management means that the company’s activities involve making investment decisions regarding a pool of money or assets, on behalf of customers.

 Options to Set-up a Fund in Singapore

 Funds as a Unit Trust